Save up to 25%… Shop Our Birthday Sale Now!

 Learn more about the skin-enhancing properties of Tremella and other mushrooms in our article, Mushroom Benefits for Skin: 5 Ways Fungi Foster Dermal Health.

-As people are waking up to the powerful properties found in mushrooms, many companies are jumping on the trend.
-They are producing or private-labeling mushroom supplements for the masses, and even for their pets..
+As people are waking up to the powerful properties found in mushrooms, many companies are jumping on the trend and are producing or private-labeling mushroom supplements for the masses.
 The mushroom benefits for health maintenance are so unique because fungi adaptively support the health and resiliency of the human body.

 These extremely intelligent organisms have been utilized in Asia for thousands of years for supporting immune strength and promoting a long and healthy life.
 However, in recent years the Western market in which these mushroom supplements are marketed and sold has few control standards.
 The result?
 A vast majority of the “mushroom” products sold in North America contain little to no mushrooms at all and are mostly mycelium and starch, from rice or other grains, ground up into a powder.
 This is an alarming fact about which most consumers are unaware.
 Let us explain why this fact should be of concern.